Research requests in the Data Services Branch

 PHA application

 The Director-General's delegate for Chapter 6 Part 4 of the Public Health Act 2005 will assess the application and supporting documentation and if appropriate issue an approval notice.
-SSB will commence extraction and linkage of the requested data after you supply a copy of your final approval notice to DLQ@health.qld.gov.au.
+DSB will commence extraction and linkage of the requested data after you supply a copy of your final approval notice to DLQ@health.qld.gov.au.

 Consent